tparchman/F22_BIOL792_coursepage/week6_pythonI/python_1_primer.md

 <p>&nbsp;</p>

 ## 3A.
 Strings
 Strings can be specified and assigned easily within scripts as below.
 Note that " or ' can be used to enclose strings, and strings not enclosed will return undefined.
+Note for these examples, working from the python interactive prompt or using the Ipy terminal application within anaconda navigator will allow you to test and play accordingly.

     Team = "lakers"
     Seq_one = "actgaaa"